CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation: Experiments

-Following the same setting of previous work \citep{li2018hybrid, chen2020generating,chen2021cross}, we utilize both images of a patient on IU-XRay by concatenating the visual tokens, and one view for MIMIC-CXR.
+Following the same setting of previous work \cite{li2018hybrid, chen2020generating,chen2021cross}, we utilize both images of a patient on IU-XRay by concatenating the visual tokens, and one view for MIMIC-CXR.
 Images are firstly resized to $(256, 256)$ and then cropped to $(224, 224)$ (random crop in training and center crop in inference).
 During the training, we randomly apply one of the operation from $\{rotation, scaling\}$ to further augment the datasets.
-We employ the DenseNet121~\citep{huang2017densely} pre-trained on ImageNet~\citep{deng2009imagenet} as our visual extractor and a randomly initialized memory driven Transformer~\citep{chen2020generating} as the backbone for the encoder-decoder module with $3$ layers, 8 attention heads and $512$ dimensions for the hidden states.
+We employ the DenseNet121~\cite{huang2017densely} pre-trained on ImageNet~\cite{deng2009imagenet} as our visual extractor and a randomly initialized memory driven Transformer~\cite{chen2020generating} as the backbone for the encoder-decoder module with $3$ layers, 8 attention heads and $512$ dimensions for the hidden states.
 The visual extractor produces $7\times 7$ visual tokens, thus $N^s=49$.

-The Adam~\citep{kingma2015adam} is used to optimize CAMANet.
+The Adam~\cite{kingma2015adam} is used to optimize CAMANet.
 The learning rates are set to $1e-3$ and $2e-3$ for the visual extractor and encoder-decoder on IU-Xray, while MIMIC-CXR has a smaller learning rate with $5e-5$ and $1e-4$ respectively. $\lambda$ and $\delta$ in Equation~\ref{final_loss} are set to $1$ and $0.15$ on IU-Xray, and $1$ and $0.5$ on MIMIC-CXR.
 The proportion of important words $k$ in \autoref{eq:w_maxpool} is $0.25$ and $0.3$ on IU-Xray and MIMIC-CXR.
 Note that the optimal hyper-parameters are determined by evaluating the models on the validation sets.

-The same as the most promising studies reported, we adopt a beam size of 3 to balance the effectiveness and efficiency.
-We implement our model via the PyTorch~\citep{paszke2019pytorch} deep learning framework on Nvidia RTX6000 GPU cards.
+The same as the most promising studies \cite{li2018hybrid,li2019knowledge,chen2020generating,chen2021cross}, reported, we adopt Beam Search as the sampling method when generating the reports in the validation and test sets.
+The beam size is set to 3 to balance effectiveness and efficiency.
+We implement our model via the PyTorch~\cite{paszke2019pytorch} deep learning framework on Nvidia RTX6000 GPU cards.